 Erythrocyte sedimentation rate

 The erythrocyte sedimentation rate (ESR) measures how fast red cells fall through a column of blood.
-It is an indirect index of acute phase protein concentrations and is a sensitive but nonspecific index of plasma protein changes which result from inflammation or tissue damage.
+It is an indirect index of acute-phase protein concentrations (particularly depends on the concentration of fibrinogen) and is a sensitive but nonspecific index of plasma protein changes which result from inflammation or tissue damage.

 - A normal ESR does not exclude organic disease.
 A mildly elevated ESR of 20-30 mm/hour probably doesn't mean very much in itself but above 100 mm/hour is very significant and indicates something is wrong.